segmentstream-com/segmentstream-com.github.io/_docs/integrations/criteo.md

 ### <a name="0"></a>Introduction
 ------
-With the help of DigitalDataManager, you can fully integrate Criteo with your site: events, hashed users' email addresses, deduplication and so on. <br />
+With the help of SegmentStream, you can fully integrate Criteo with your site: events, hashed users' email addresses, deduplication and so on. <br />
 [Criteo integration guide](https://support.criteo.com/hc/en-us/sections/200972171-%D0%9A%D0%B0%D0%BA-%D0%B2%D0%BD%D0%B5%D0%B4%D1%80%D0%B8%D1%82%D1%8C-Criteo-OneTag) <br/><br/>
 To configure integration with Criteo:
 1. Log in on the [segmentstream.com](https://admin.ddmanager.ru/) website and go to the integration management panel